himynameisoleg/himynameisoleg-hugo/content/about.md

 I'm a software engineer from Chicago.

-'Currently I'm a senior enginer at [🧬 Abbott Laboratories](https://abbott.com), where I work on consent management and integrations.
+Currently I'm a senior enginer at [🧬 Abbott Laboratories](https://abbott.com), where I work on consent management and integrations.

 Previousely, I managed shopping orchestration microservices at [✈️ United Airlines](https://united.com), and developed marketting and communications applications, chatbots and web applications at [💻 Accenture](https://accenture.com).